intro-graphics/team-project-recreationists/README.md

 ![Animation](assets/13slide.png)
 ![Textures](assets/5slide.png)

+References:
+We used code from examples (Collision Detection, Textures) included in the tiny graphics library.
+We also used the TA's shadow code.

 # How to run the code (node.js express server)
 Our project implements a node.js express server that allows players to interact with eachother:
 ![An image containing multiple players in the world](assets/2slide.png)